MedAX365/docsy/userguide/content/en/docs/Periodic/Price Lists and Agreements/agreement-clauses.md

 ### *Supplemental*

-When you create an agreement clause in supplemental insurance type then you have to select an agreement in Agreements --> General --> Public Insurance Agreement.
+When you create an agreement clause in supplemental insurance type then you have to select an agreement in **Periodic-Price Lists and Agreements-Agreements-General-Public Insurance Agreement**.
 Afterwards, you can also create the line rule by specifying PS or SS or PS SS rule.

 ### *Error*